 The Hazard:

-A forklift operator, pressed to hit hourly targets, cuts through a pedestrian walkway at speed.
-Another operator attempts horseplay, leading to a near-miss.
+An operator pressed for time might cut through a pedestrian walkway at speed.
+Horseplay can also lead to dangerous situations.
 Speeding and improper load handling are persistent issues.

 Enforcing speed limits and safe operating practices.